 Instrument & Commissioning Engineer

-Global Taxation Services Nordic Sweden AB / Kemiingenjörsjobb / Skövde Visa alla kemiingenjörsjobb i Skövde
+Brunel Energy Sweden AB / Gruv- och metallurgijobb / Boden Visa alla gruv- och metallurgijobb i Boden

-eller i hela Sverige Visa alla jobb hos Global Taxation Services Nordic Sweden AB i Skövde
+eller i hela Sverige Visa alla jobb hos Brunel Energy Sweden AB i Boden

-Instrument & Commissioning Engineer is responsible for the preparation, execution and management of the project commissioning activities associated with their discipline and for any discipline interface requirements.
+The Instrument & Commissioning Engineer assists with the preparation, execution and management of the project commissioning activities associated with their discipline and for any discipline interface requirements.
 The main roles and responsibilities of CSU Discipline Leads are:

 Create the weekly discipline work plan